-Associates are all entities over which the Group has significant influence but no control or joint control.
+Associates are entities over which the Group has significant influence.
+Significant influence is the power to participate in the financial and operating policy decision of the investee, but is not control or joint control over those policies.
 This is generally the case where the Group holds between 20% and 50% of the voting rights.
 Investments in associates are accounted for using the equity method, after initially being recognized at cost.